ibrahimcg/UP2030-Prediction-API/README.md

 `predict(targets, target_year, data)`

 `targets`: List of target features to predict.
-Possible targets are "heating", "iod" and "qcooling"
+Possible targets are "Qheating", "iod" and "Qcooling"

 `target_year`: The year for which to make predictions.